Introduction to Australian law

 - 4 The decision of the highest court in the court structure is final.
 No further appeals are possible.
 (For more about the court structure and hierarchy, see Chapter 1.2: An introduction to the courts.)

-The See precedent. means judges in lower courts must follow decisions of higher courts and a single judge of a court must follow a decision with more than one judge in that court.
+The doctrine of precedent means judges in lower courts must follow decisions of higher courts and a single judge of a court must follow a decision with more than one judge in that court.

 The decisions of courts outside Australia are not binding on Australian courts, although these decisions can assist Australian courts to make decisions on new facts or new legislation.
 If, for example, a case before an Australian court is unusual or difficult, the judges and lawyers will look to the decisions of overseas courts for guidance or comparison.